intisar291/SentimentAnalysis/README.md

 Whereas the precision and f1-score for Collaborative are 86.5% and 91.2% respectively.
 The accuracy for the model is 86.4%

+#### **Multinomial Naive Bayes**-
+Table 3 shows the classification reports for the Multi- nomial Naive Bias method.
+The precision and f1- score for neutral are 80.8% and 88.5% respectively.
+Whereas the precision and f1-score for positive are 78.9% and 40.5% respectively.
+The accuracy for the model is 80.7%.
+Table 4 shows the classification reports for the Multinomial Naive Bias method.
+The precision and f1-score for Troubleshooting are 87.5% and 69.3% respectively.
+Whereas the precision and f1-score for Collaborative are 86.2% and 91.2% respectively.
+The accuracy for the model is 86.4%.

+#### **Complement Naive Bayes**-

 The evalution matrix of 3 models are given below on tabular form
 ![Score](https://user-images.githubusercontent.com/83521671/220477521-6f520912-ecdd-45ed-b7b5-0ef1b221c6b4.JPG)